dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/design-great-data-sources.md

 ## Change notification for custom controls

 Finally, from the control side you must expose a *PropertyName*Changed event for each property designed to be bound to data.
 The changes to the control property are then propagated to the bound data source.
-For more information, see [How to: Apply the PropertyNameChanged Pattern](/dotnet/desktop/winforms/how-to-apply-the-propertynamechanged-pattern?view=netframeworkdesktop-4.8&preserve-view=true)
+For more information, see [Apply the PropertyNameChanged pattern](design-great-data-sources.md#apply-the-propertynamechanged-pattern).

 ## Apply the PropertyNameChanged pattern